Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

 \subsubsection{Robust Matrix Completion (RMC)}

 The matrix completion aims at recovering a low-rank matrix from partial observations of its entries.
-Robust matrix completion RMC, also called RPCA plus matrix completion problem can also be used for background/foreground separation.
+Robust matrix completion RMC, also called RPCA plus matrix completion problem can also be used for background/foreground separation or for background initialization.
 RPCA via principal component pursuit \cite{3} can be considered as RMC using $l_1$-norm loss function.
 Following this idea, Yang et al. \cite{2001} proposed a nonconvex relaxation approach to the matrix completion problems when the entries are contaminated by non-Gaussian noise or outliers.
 A nonconvex loss function based on the $l_\sigma$-norm instead of the $l_1$-norm is used with a rank constrained as well as a nuclear norm regularized model.
 This method can be solved via two algorithms based on iterative soft thresholding (IST) and iterative hard thresholding (IHT).
 A nonconvex loss function used in robust statistics is used with a rank constrained as well as a nuclear norm regularized model.
 This method called RMC-$l_\sigma$-IHT is also faster than RPCA solved via IALM \cite{3}.
-In another way, Shang et al. \cite{1037}\cite{1043} proposed a scalable, provable structured low-rank matrix factorization method to recover low-rank plus sparse matrices from missing and grossly corrupted data.
+In an other way, Shang et al. \cite{1037}\cite{1043} proposed a scalable, provable structured low-rank matrix factorization method to recover low-rank plus sparse matrices from missing and grossly corrupted data.
 A scalable robust bilinear structured factorization (RBF) method recovered low-rank plus sparse matrices from incomplete, corrupted data or a small set of linear measurements.
 In a similar way, Shang et al. \cite{2003} proposed a scalable convex model (RMC with convex formulation) and a non-convex model solved with matrix factorization (RMC-MF) in which the desired low-rank matrix $L$ is factorized into two much smaller matrices.
-In another way, Mansour and Vetro \cite{2000} proposed a factorized robust matrix completion (FRMC) algorithm with global motion compensation.
+In an other way, Mansour and Vetro \cite{2000} proposed a factorized robust matrix completion (FRMC) algorithm with global motion compensation.
 The algorithm decomposes a sequence of video frames into the sum of a low-rank background component and a sparse motion component.
 The algorithm alternates between the solution of each component following a Pareto curve trajectory for each subproblem.
 For videos with moving background, Mansour and Vetro \cite{2000} used the motion vectors extracted from the coded video bitstream to compensate for the change in the camera perspective.
 This approach is faster than state-of-the-art solvers and results in highly accurate motion segmentation.
 In a similar way, Yang et al. \cite{2002} proposed a Motion-Assisted Matrix Completion (MAMC) which used a dense motion field for each frame.
 This field is then mapped into a weighting matrix to assign the reliability of pixels that belong to the background.
 This method is robust to slowly moving objects and camouflage.
 Yang et al. \cite{2002} extended MAMC to a robust MAMC model (RMAMC) which is robust to noise.
-Sobral et al. \cite{1710} provided a comparison of several matrix completion algorithms on the SBMI dataset \cite{207}.
+In a comprehensive study, Sobral et al. \cite{1710} provided a comparison of several matrix completion algorithms on the SBI dataset \cite{210}.
+This study was extended by Sobral and Zahzah \cite{1710-1} to tensor completion algorithms.